rafaelmoraes003/job-insights/README.md

 ###

-<h2 align="left">Como utilizar a aplicação</h2>
+<h2 align="left">How to use the application</h2>

 ###

-Faça o clone da aplicação usando o comando `git clone`.
-Após isso, entre na pasta do projeto utilizando o comando `cd job-insights`.
+Clone the application using the `git clone` command.
+After that, enter the project folder using the command `cd job-insights`.

 ###

-<h2 align="left">Como rodar a aplicação</h2>
+<h2 align="left">How to run the application</h2>

 ###

-1. Crie o ambiente virtual para o projeto
+1. Create the virtual environment for the project
 - `python3 -m venv .venv && source .venv/bin/activate`

-2. Instale as dependências
+2. install the dependencies
 - `python3 -m pip install -r dev-requirements.txt`

-3. Inicialize o Flask
+3. Initialize Flask
 - `flask run`

-4. Entre na página da aplicação
+4. Enter the application page
 - `http://127.0.0.1:5000/`

 ###

-<h2 align="left">Rodando os testes</h2>
+<h2 align="left">Running the tests</h2>

 ###

-Para conseguir fazer a verificação dos testes, utilize o comando `python3 -m pytest`.
+To be able to verify the tests, use the command `python3 -m pytest`.